mtumilowicz/git-notes/README.md

               - Blob object contains: contents of the file for this version
             - references to tree objects for each subdirectory of the directory for this version
+    * Nearly Every Operation Is Local
+      * For example, to browse the history of the project, Git doesn’t need to go out to the server to get the history and display it for you — it simply reads it directly from your local database.
+    * Everything in Git is checksummed before it is stored and is then referred to by that checksum.
+      * This
+        means it’s impossible to change the contents of any file or directory without Git knowing about it.
+      * You can’t lose
+        information in transit or get file corruption without Git being able to detect it.
+      * The mechanism that Git uses for this checksumming is called a SHA-1 hash.
+      * In fact, Git
+        stores everything in its database not by file name but by the hash value of its contents.
 ## basics
+* Git has three main states that your files can reside in: modified, staged, and committed
+  * The staging area is a file, generally contained in your Git directory, that stores information about what will go into your next commit.
+    * Its technical name in Git parlance is the “index”, but the phrase “staging area” works just as well.
 * commit
     * The first thing to point out about the git log output is that each commit has an ID
       * This ID is unique to this commit even if you share your repository with a different